ebiernacki/chisel-fsm/README.md

 # Chisel Finite State Machine Repository

-This assignment has XXXX modules for you to complete.
+This assignment has 3 modules for you to complete.

 - Sequence010
     - Build a FSM to detect the sequence of bits: 010.
 The current bit comes in on io.nextBit and change every rising edge.
 The module should output 1 to io.status when the sequence is seen, and 0 otherwise, along with the current state on io.state